McCool Junction, Nebraska: Education

 McCool Junction Public Schools is the area school district.

 McCool Junction's school building was built in 1916, following the destruction of the previous building by fire.
 In the following years the school has added an elementary wing, two gyms, a music room, and another new elementary wing to the original building.
 Additional classrooms have been added in adjacent lots, known as North and East Campus.

 High school sports include boys and girls cross country, girls volleyball, football, boys and girls basketball, boys and girls bowling and boys and girls track and field.
 The school's teams have won seven state championships: boys basketball (1985), volleyball (1986, 1999), girls basketball (2000), boys track and field (2009), girls cross country (2020), and football (2020).

 Recreation and events

 Every summer, McCool Junction holds its annual Mustang Roundup Celebration.
 The event includes a parade and a community barbecue.

-The local school holds an annual philanthropy event known as Evening with the Stars.
+The McCool Community Improvement Foundation (MCIF) holds an annual philanthropy event known as Evening with the Stars.
 This includes a dinner and both a silent and a live auction of items that have been donated by local individuals and businesses.
 Proceeds are used to benefit the town school; the 2010 event raised over $50,000.

 Hunting and fishing are popular among the residents of the town.
 Hunters chiefly pursue white-tailed deer, pheasant, quail, and raccoon.
 Local fishing is focused on catfish.
 Other game animals and fish are also found in the area.

 McCool Junction is home to Junction Motor Speedway, a 3/8 mile dirt oval track.
 Auto races are held from late March through October.